-When you are ready to serve, crush up the graham crackers and add the marshmallows.
+When you are ready to serve the desserts, crush up the graham crackers and add the marshmallows.

 Step 6: Broil and Finish

-Place the pots on a baking sheet and place under the broiler to toast your marshmallows.
+Place the marshmallows on top and your puddings are ready for the oven!
+Transfer the pudding pots to a baking sheet and place them under the broiler to toast your marshmallows.

 On this rack, your marshmallows will brown and toast beautifully with a slight char - which is just what we want!